AzraSaf/NutriSense/NutriSense Application/backend/README.txt

 # Install dependencies
 pip install -r requirements.txt

+--This next step is only necessary if your interpreter is showing errors or app.py fails to run--

-Step 4 : Set up PyCharm (YOUR PYCHARM INTREPRETER HAS TO BE PYTHON 3.12 FOR THIS TO WORK)
+Step 4 : Set up PyCharm (RECOMMENDED PYCHARM INTREPRETER TO BE IN VERSION 3.12)

 i.
 Open PyCharm